 John Hancock Playground

-John Hancock (1737-1793) is best known as the first man to sign the Declaration of Independence in 1776.
-His signature was so grand and bold that “to give your John Hancock,” has entered the vernacular as a phrase for signing one’s name.
+This playground is named after John Hancock (1737-1793), best known as the first man to sign the Declaration of Independence in 1776.
+His signature was so grand and bold that “to give your John Hancock” has entered the vernacular as a phrase for signing one’s name.

 He was a member of the Continental Congress from 1775 to 1780, serving as its president from 1775 until 1777.
 It was in this capacity that he signed the Declaration of Independence.
 He had hoped to be named commander of the Continental army, but George Washington (1732-1799) was named instead.

 In 1780, Hancock helped draft the constitution for the state of Massachusetts and was elected its governor that same year.
 He served in Congress under the Articles of Confederation in 1785-1786 before returning to serve Massachusetts as governor in 1787.
 In 1788, when Massachusetts was voting on ratifying the Constitution, he argued in favor of it, and for the addition of a Bill of Rights; the state ratified the Constitution by a close margin.
 Hancock held the office for the rest of his life, dying during his ninth term as governor, in 1793.

 The city bought this land between Bedford Avenue, Hancock Street, and Jefferson Avenue in 1947 to provide recreation space for the new P.S.
 3. It was not until the old P.S.
 3 on the adjacent site was demolished, however, that the current playground could be constructed.
 It was opened in 1962, named simply P.S.
 3 Playground.